 Hospitality & Hotel Management 2 2 Credits Gr.
 11, 12 Course: 5481-5487 Students will continue to build upon the knowledge and skills obtained from year one.
 It is during their second year that students will advance into careers in hospitality and hotel management.
-Through a partnership with the Crowne Plaza, students will play a role in the hotel's strategic planning and participate in a career rotation through six departments.
-National certification in Certified Hospitality & Tourism Management Professional (CHTMP) is available to students who complete this program.
-Students must receive a passing grade of 70% or higher r on the third pa arty, national HTMP Ye ar 1 and HTMP Year 2 final exams, provided by the American Hotel & Lodging Education onal Institute.
-T hey must also success fully complete a 100- hour, on-site internship in the hospitality and tourism field.
+Through a partnership with the Crowne Plaza, students will play a role in the hotel's strategic planning and parti students will play a role in the hotel's strategic planning and participate in a career rotation through six departments.
+National certification in Certified Hospitality & Tourism Management Prof essional (CHTM P) is available to stude nts who complete this program.
+Students must receive a passing grade of 70% or highe r on the third pa arty, national HTMP Ye ar 1 and HTMP Year 2 final exams, provided by the American Hotel & Lodging Educational Institute.
+They must also successfully complete a 100- hour, on-site internship in the hospitality and tourism field.

 Note: College credit may be available.
 Course is offered at Nashua High North.
 South students must travel.
 Prerequisite: Hospitality & Hotel Management 1 and NTC Director approval.

 Human Relations 1 Credit Gr.
-10, 11, 12 Course: 5191-5197

-Learn how to have rewarding and successful relationships in school, at home and at work.
+10, 11, 12 Course: 5191-5197 Learn how to have rewarding and successful relationships in school, at home and at work.
 This program will inspire students to develop necessary skills in communication, listening, conflict management and mediation.
 By using interactive learning methods, role playing and participating in challenging activities, the student strengthens and develops their skills, self-esteem and self-concept.
-This course would benefit students interested in the fields of psychology and sociology
+This course would benefit students interested in the fields of p sychology and sociolo gy